Find the Mistake

 - The failure is insignificant.

 If this mistake is discovered on audit, it may be corrected under Audit CAP.
 Correction of the plan under Audit CAP should be very similar to correction under SCP.
-The sanction under Audit CAP is a percentage of the maximum payment amount.
+The plan sponsor and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction that is not excessive, considers facts and circumstances, and bears a reasonable relationship to the nature, extent and severity of the failures, based upon all relevant factors described in section 14 of Rev. Proc.
+2019-19.

 How to avoid the mistake: